 Advanced BioCarbon 3D, a Rossland-based company, is en route to producing high quality, engineering grade plastics made from wood by-products.
 The result will be a truly biodegradable product that could revolutionize and clean up the plastics industry through its diverse applications, while simultaneously providing the forest industry with a market for waste wood.

-Researchers at Selkirk College’s department of Applied Research and Innovation Department are lending a hand through materials testing and optimization of the company’s manufacturing process.
+Researchers at Selkirk Innovates are lending a hand through materials testing and optimization of the company’s manufacturing process.

-Rapid prototyping utilizing advanced manufacturing provides a unique opportunity for industry, students and researchers to build and share knowledge
+Rapid prototyping using advanced manufacturing provides a unique opportunity for industry, students and researchers to build and share knowledge.

-We are passionate about growing our industry relationships through small, rapid turn-around applied research projects.
-We conduct a wide variety of projects utilizing rapid prototyping, reverse engineering, digital fabrication, robotic automation and advanced manufacturing technologies.
-Students are given the opportunity to work directly with researchers and industry partners in applied research, and are provided with unique access to state-of-the-art equipment and technologies.
+We are passionate about growing our industry relationships through small, rapid turn-around applied research and fee-for-service projects.
+We conduct a wide variety of projects using rapid prototyping, reverse engineering, digital fabrication, robotic automation and advanced manufacturing technologies.
+Students are given the opportunity to work directly with industry partners to solve real-world challenges, and they are provided with unique access to state-of-the-art equipment, technologies and training from faculty with highly specialized expertise.